simondavall/Advent-Of-Code-2025/README.md

 ```bash
 make
 ```
-This should build all days' projects in Rerlease mode, and execute them.
+This should build all days' projects in Release mode, and execute them.
 The results will be displayed in the terminal window, with execution timings for each.

 ### To run an individual day: ###